djey47/tdu-cp/manifests/update/readme-tducp-update.md

 - From Windows explorer, go TDU install location and run **TDUCP-2.00A-install.cmd** script

+- Do you experience troubles? try and run **TDUCP-2.00A-install-noadmin.cmd** script, then

 - Install results will be stored in **TDUCP-install.log** file, check **logs** subdirectory

 - TDUMT/TDUPE: use updated references from **tools** subdirectory: **VehicleSlots.xml** and **carData.mdb** - replace original files